dotnet/dotNext/docs/features/cluster/old-wal.md

 await state.AppendAsync(entry);
 ```

 `SubtractCommand` must be JSON-serializable type.
-Its content will be serialialized to JSON and written as log entry.
+Its content will be serialized to JSON and written as log entry.
 It's recommended to use [JSON polymorphic serialization](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/polymorphism).

 Now the written log entry can be deserialized and interpreted easily inside of `AppendAsync` method:
 ```csharp